La Campa

 La Campa is a municipality and an aldea, or small town, in the Honduran Department of Lempira, located about 18 km by dirt road from Gracias, the largest town in the immediate region.

-The inhabitants of Gracias, La Campa, and other nearby aldeas, including San Manuel Colohete, are mainly of Lenca descent.
-Although the aldea is small, there are multiple smaller and spread out satellite communities in the hills above La Campa, such as Cruz Alta.
-These communities grow coffee to consume and sell; substance crops of rice, mango, a dozen varieties of bananas, and black beans; and run their own public elementary schools and churches.
+The residents of Gracias, La Campa, and other nearby aldeas, including San Manuel Colohete, are primarily of Lenca ancestry.
+Despite its small size, the aldea has several smaller, scattered satellite communities in the hills above La Campa, such as Cruz Alta.
+These communities cultivate coffee for consumption and sale, as well as subsistence crops including rice, mango, various types of bananas, and black beans.
+They also operate their own public elementary schools and churches.

 The town is known as a centre of Lenca pottery production, of which there are two main styles; there are black and white (smoked) pots and red-glazed pots.
 La Campa's are of the latter style.
 Much of the pottery sold in La Campa is brought down from the hillside villages, where the villagers are adept pottery makers.
 The town also has a large 18th-century Spanish church.
 La Campa sits in a deep river valley near Montaña Celaque (a.k.a.
 Cerro Las Minas), the tallest mountain in Honduras.